-Dubai Duty Free opened for business on December 20th 1983 and has grown to become one of the leading airport retailers in the world with sales turnover of Dhs5.9 billion (US$1.6 billion) in 2012.
+Dubai Duty Free, which celebrated its 30th Anniversary on 20th December, has grown to become one of the leading airport retailers in the world with sales turnover of Dhs6.65 billion (US$1.8 billion) in 2013.

 Its founding principal of providing travellers with a first class retail experience in a shopper-friendly environment and a diverse range of products still holds true to this day.

-Employing over 5,700 people, the operation has consistently raised the benchmark for airport retailing in the Middle East.
+Employing 6000 people, the operation has consistently raised the benchmark for airport retailing in the Middle East.

 Whether it is on the golfing green, the tennis courts, the racecourse or even the high seas, sponsorship and the support of international events has been an integral part of Dubai Duty Free’s marketing strategy since 1983.